charlesveasey/vDome/README.md

 Capture is the recommended input type:
   - It allows you to put anything on the dome by hooking up another computer to vDome through a capture card.
-  - vDome essentially becomes the 2nd monitor on your production machine.
-For example, drag your After Effects or Unity preview window onto the dome, and edit in real-time.
+  - vDome becomes the 2nd monitor on your production machine.
+Drag your After Effects or Unity preview window onto the dome, and edit in real-time.
   - Playing videos is done through your favorite media player: Quicktime, VLC, etc.
-  - Eliminates middle-ware such as Syphon.
+  - Eliminates middle-ware.

 Syphon is useful for a single Mac computer system where your production application supports the Syphon technology.

-The image and video file input types are currently only used for testing and calibrating, so the only way to change the file name is in code.
+The image and video file input types are currently only used for testing and calibrating.
+The only way to change the file name is in code.

 ##Compiling
 ####All